COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation

 \subsection{Policy Learning for Fairness}

-Once the user, item, and attribute representations are \emph{learned and fixed}, we can perform counterfactual inference and optimize the generator w.r.t. the CF constraint.
-Due to the non-convexity of the constrained fairness optimization problem, closed-form solutions are impossible.
-Thus we add the fairness constraint with Lagrangian relaxation as a regularization in the loss function \cite{russell17when}
+Once the user, item, and attribute representations are \emph{learned and fixed}, we can optimize the generator w.r.t. the CF constraint.
+Due to the non-convexity of the constrained fairness optimization problem, closed-form solutions are unattainable.
+We add the constraint with Lagrangian relaxation as a regularization in the loss \cite{russell17when}